Basis set generation and optimization in the NISQ era with Quiqbox.jl: Higher customizability in Gaussian basis set design

-The basis sets used in electronic systems typically can be classified into three main categories: delocalized basis sets that rely on periodic functions like plane waves as basis functions~\cite{kresse1996efficient, kresse1996efficiency}, real-space basis sets that use localized functions such as wavelets distributed on grid points~\cite{pask1999real, genovese2008daubechies, ratcliff2020flexibilities}, and Gaussian basis sets that utilize GTO to form contracted functions to approximate Slater-type orbitals~\cite{dunning1977gaussian, hill2013gaussian}.
+Basis sets used for electronic structure computation typically are classified into three categories: spatially delocalized basis sets that rely on periodic functions like plane waves~\cite{kresse1996efficient, kresse1996efficiency}, real-space basis sets that use localized functions such as wavelets distributed on grid points~\cite{pask1999real, genovese2008daubechies, ratcliff2020flexibilities}, and Gaussian basis sets that utilize GTOs to form contracted functions to approximate Slater-type orbitals~\cite{dunning1977gaussian, hill2013gaussian}.

-We also utilize GTO as the building block of more complicated basis functions for several reasons.
-First and foremost, GTO currently is one of the common choices for constructing basis set for molecular systems, the scale of which is applicable to VQE in the current state of NISQ devices~\cite{peruzzo_variational_2014, mcardle2020quantum, tilly2022variational}.
+In our framework, we also use GTO as the building block of more complicated basis functions for several reasons.
+First and foremost, GTO currently is a common choice for constructing basis set for molecular systems, the scale of which is applicable to VQE in the current state of NISQ devices~\cite{peruzzo_variational_2014, mcardle2020quantum, tilly2022variational}.
 This allows us to optimize and build new basis sets on the existing progress of GTO research.
-Secondly, the orbital integrals in Eqs.~(\ref{eq:A}) and (\ref{eq:B}) in the case of GTO can be calculated analytically for the most part~\cite{head1988method, petersson2009detailed}, making the numerical error of the tensor elements of the discretized electronic Hamiltonian easily controlled.
-Last but not least, with proper manipulations of Gaussian functions, various Gaussian-based basis sets with different features from AOs, such as floating Gaussian basis sets~\cite{hurley1988computation, frost1967floating, huber1979geometry}, Gaussian-based real-space basis sets~\cite{white2017hybrid, white2019multisliced}, and even-tempered basis sets~\cite{cherkes2009spanning}, can also be constructed.
+Secondly, the orbital integrals from Eqs.~(\ref{eq:A}) and (\ref{eq:B}) in the case of GTO can be computed efficiently and analytically for the most part~\cite{head1988method, petersson2009detailed} so that the numerical error of the discretized electronic Hamiltonian can be controlled.
+Last but not least, by applying specific combinations of Gaussian functions, certain basis sets with different features from atomic basis sets, such as floating Gaussian basis sets~\cite{hurley1988computation, frost1967floating, huber1979geometry}, Gaussian-based real-space basis sets~\cite{white2017hybrid, white2019multisliced}, and even-tempered basis sets~\cite{cherkes2009spanning}, can also be constructed.

-By careful design, the variety of basis functions built from GTO can be used to generate more diverse basis functions beyond the existing Gaussian basis set generation methods in the standard software packages such as PySCF~\cite{sun2020recent} and Psi4~\cite{smith2020psi4}.
-In this section, we will formally introduce GTO (Gaussian-type orbital).
-Then, we focus on describing the proposed framework that provides extra freedom in using GTO to build composite basis functions that improve the customizability of Gaussian-based basis sets compared to the current standard approach.
+In summary, by careful design, GTO can be used to generate more diverse basis functions beyond the existing Gaussian basis sets generation methods provided by the popular software libraries such as PySCF~\cite{sun2020recent} and Psi4~\cite{smith2020psi4} for specific needs.

+In this section, we first formally introduce GTO (Gaussian-type orbital).
+Then, we focus on describing the proposed framework that provides extra customizability in building GTO-based composite basis functions improving the versatility of Gaussian-based basis sets compared to the current standard approach.

 In general, the form of a GTO in Cartesian coordinates can be expressed as

 where $\alpha$ is the exponent coefficient that determines how diffused the GTO is, $\mathpzc{l}$ represents the orbital angular momentum, and $\bm{R}$ is the center position of the orbital.
 The most common use of GTOs is to form a contracted Gaussian-type orbital (CGTO)